 2. Castelli Free Tri Short

 The Castelli Free Tri Short is our runner-up.
-Not quite as comprehensive as the De Soto, they still offer a streamlined spandex fit (in fact, they run small – choose a size up or you’ll be squished into them like a sausage).
+Not quite as comprehensive as the De Soto, they still offer a streamlined spandex fit (in fact, they run small – choose a size up if you don’t prefer high levels of compression).

 The multi-density chamois pad is designed to be soft in all the right places without being bulky and getting in your way while running or swimming.